 Not much more can really be said here without giving too much of the plot away.
 Just know that it’s truly a worthwhile read.
 (And for fans of Southern breakfast foods, it even includes many trips to Waffle House.)

-There are many things that keep the reader invested in this book.
+There are many things that keep the reader invested in The All-Girl Filling Station’s Last Reunion.
 For instance, you can’t help but love Sookie.
 You just want to join her at the Waffle House for a cup of coffee.
 She’s warm and inviting and you’re cheering for her the whole way.

 Additionally, the book brings attention to a somehow lesser-known part of American WWII history (at least for the younger generation) that deserves far more discussion: Women Airforce Service Pilots (WASPs).
 The stories of these women will amaze you.